achawathe/Banking-project-springboot/README.md

 9. (Option 1) Run the following commands in this exact order if you wish to compile it yourself:
    1. `./mvnw clean test`  (OPTIONAL)
       1. If this does not say `Build Success` on your computer, then you have not configured the application properly.
-Repeat steps 4-7 again, (or 1-7 if you deem in necessary).
+Repeat steps 4-7 again, (or 1-7 if you deem it necessary).
       2. This is to simply check if you have set up your environment correctly.
 It runs the unit tests to check for this.
 It is not required, since the next test will check as well.
    2. `./mvnw clean package -Dmaven.test.skip`
       1. This will create a `.jar` file in your `target` folder